-NOTES TO FINANCIAL STATEMENTS-(Continued) (Information as of June 30, 2004, for the six months ended June 30, 2003 and 2004 and for the period from inception (January 5, 1996) to June 30, 2004 is unaudited)
+(Information as of June 30, 2004, for the six months ended June 30, 2003 and 2004 and for the period from inception (January 5, 1996) to June 30, 2004 is unaudited)

 During the year ended December 31, 2001, the Company completed a private placement of 863,648 shares at \$15.29 per share of Series E redeemable preferred stock for \$13.1 million, net of offering costs of \$145,000.
 In connection with the offering, holders of the Series E preferred stock received warrants to purchase 470,205 shares of common stock at an exercise price of \$0.055 per share.
 The warrants expire in November 2006 or upon completion of an initial public offering.
 The net proceeds from the Series E preferred stock offering were allocated based on the relative fair values of the warrants, using the Black-Scholes option-pricing model, and the preferred stock.
 The Company assigned \$4.6 million to the value of the warrants and \$8.4 million to the value of the preferred stock was at a discount to the price of the common stock into which the preferred stock is convertible.
 The discount associated with the beneficial conversion feature is limited to the proceeds allocated to the preferred stock, or \$8.4 million.
 Accordingly, the preferred stock was initially recorded at zero.
-The Company has recognized the amortization of the discount associated with the beneficial conversion to arrive at net loss applicable to common stockholders) and a credit to preferred stock immediately upon issuance since the preferred stock may be converted into common stock at any time, at the holder's option.
-The remaining discount of \$4.6 million will be amortized at the time that redemption by the holders is considered probable or the preferred stock is converted into common stock.
-Management believes that it is unlikely that the investors would redeem the preferred stock due to the Company's plan for an initial public offering.
+The Company has recognized the amortization of the discount associated with the beneficial conversion of \$8.4 million as a charge to additional paid-in capital (also shown as a deduction to arrive at net loss applicable to common stockholders) and a credit to preferred stock immediately upon issuance since the preferred stock may be converted into common stock at any time, at the holder's option.
+The remaining discount of \$4.6 million will be amortized at the time that redemption by the holders is considered probable or the preferred stock is converted into common stock due to the Company's plan for an initial public offering.